thejessleigh/maximum-friendship/README.md

 - Chrome plugin that extracts the actual recipe from recipe sites so you don't have to scroll through 1k words of personal essay to get the goods
 - Joy Button: When you're sad, hit the joy button to get a random picture of a fuzzy happy creature
 - String substitution chrome extension - like millinneals to snake people but dumber.
 "Avocado toast" to "the blood of infants"?
 "Tide pods" to "venom candy"?
+- Lorem Sheepsum: a lorem ipsum generator where every word means sheep in a different language.
+Supports non-ascii characters.

 ## contributing:
 - if your change is an addition, immediately merge your PR.